Learn how long it takes to register as a patent attorney and how much it costs.

 The Board needs to approve your academic qualifications and exemptions before your application can progress.

-As Board meetings for approvals only take place three times a year, you'll need to submit your application at least six weeks prior to the next meeting.
+As Board meetings take place three times a year, you'll need to submit your application at least six weeks prior to the next meeting.
 If you miss the submission deadline, your application will be considered at the next meeting.

 Approval of exemptions

-If you need to seek an exemption for any topic groups as part of your knowledge requirements, you'll need to get this approved prior to seeking final approval of your knowledge requirements.
+If you want to seek an exemption for a topic groups as you have completed a non-accredited course of study, you'll need to get this approved prior to applying for approval of your knowledge requirements.

 It takes up to 15 business days to approve an exemption, unless Board approval is required.